haskell/haskell-language-server/docs/configuration.md

   - `ghcide-type-lenses`:
     - `haskell.plugin.ghcide-type-lenses.config.mode`, default `always`: Control how type lenses are shown.
 One of `always`, `exported`, `diganostics`.
   - `hlint`:
-    - `haskell.plugin.hlint.config.flags`, default empty: List of flags used by hlint This reference of configuration can be outdated at any time but we can query the `haskell-server-executable` about what configuration is effectively used:
+    - `haskell.plugin.hlint.config.flags`, default empty: List of flags used by hlint.
+This reference of configuration can be outdated at any time but we can query the `haskell-server-executable` about what configuration is effectively used:
 - `haskell-language-server generate-default-config`: will print the json configuration with all default values.
 It can be used as template to modify it.
 - `haskell-language-server vscode-extension-schema`: will print a json schema used to setup the haskell vscode extension.
 But it is useful to see what range of values can an option take and a description about it.